What nobody tells you about documentation

 Avoid the temptation to use reference material to instruct in how to achieve things, beyond the basic scope of using the software, and don’t allow explanations of concepts or discussions of topics to develop.
 Instead, link to how-to guides, explanation and introductory tutorials as appropriate.

 These descriptions must be accurate and kept up-todate.
 Any discrepancy between the machinery and your description of it will inevitably lead a user astray.

-Discussions, or explanations, clarify and illuminate a particular topic.
+Explanation, or discussions, clarify and illuminate a particular topic.
 They broaden the documentation’s coverage of a topic.

 They are understanding-oriented.

-Discussions can equally well be described as explanations.
+Explanations can equally well be described as discussions.
 They are a chance for the documentation to relax and step back from the software, taking a wider view, illuminating it from a higher level or even from different perspectives.
 You might imagine a discussion document being read at leisure, rather than over the code.

 This section of documentation is rarely explicitly created, and instead, snippets of explanation are scattered amongst other sections.
 Sometimes, the section exists, but has a name such as Background or Other notes and doesn't really do justice to the function.

 Discussions are less easy to create than it might seem - things that are straightforward to explain when you have the starting-point of someone’s question are less easy when you have a blank page and and have to write down something about it.